FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

       :height: 0.75in
       :align: left

-   name：**Import**
+   name:**Import**

-   effect：Click the "Import" button to pop up the import prompt box.
+   effect:Click the "Import" button to pop up the import prompt box.
 Select the file to be imported and click Import.
 The file content will be displayed in the node graph programming workspace.

 .. note::
    .. image:: node_editor_software/129.png